Health experts weighs in on how to prepare for a possible COVID-19 infection

 Ramirez says if your health begins to decline, don’t wait to seek help.

-“If you notice during minimal exercise or when you’re not doing any exercise [that] you have shortness of breath, it means that your illness is more severe than what you thought.”
+“If you notice during minimal exercise or when you’re not doing any exercise [that] you have shortness of breath, it means that your illness is more severe than what you thought,” Ramirez said.

 Watch the video above for the full story.